-Coming up in healthcare with smart connectivity and automation, the Internet of Things helps medical organizations cut their costs and enhance patient treatment.
+Coming up in the industry with smart connectivity and automation, IoT technology helps healthcare organizations cut their costs, enhance patient treatment, streamline various tasks and activities.
 According to the predictions by the IDC report, by 2020 the global IoT spending will reach $1.29 trillion.

-In the previous article, we’ve told you about the advantages and challenges of using IoT technology in the healthcare sector.
-In this one, you’ll take a deep insight into one of the most valuable IoT solutions.
+In the previous article, we’ve described the primary advantages and challenges of using the Internet of Things in healthcare.
+In this post, you will explore the most valuable IoT solutions that enable remote health monitoring and management.
 Let’s start our small journey!

 Wearable devices are being widely introduced in the healthcare sector.
 Allowing to collect and transmit health, fitness, and wellness data, they are irreplaceable for tracking important health indicators.
 It is noteworthy that wearables are often used as modern accessories, which makes them very popular in everyday life.

 Thanks to wearable devices, individuals can detect signs of disease on time and prevent health deterioration before it arises.
 In addition, people can share the collected information (pulse, pressure, heart rate, blood sugar level, etc.) with their doctors so that they can have a detailed health picture.

 Another important use case for wearables is offering 24/7 emergency support to vulnerable populations.
 By adopting a wearable device, healthcare providers can protect the elderly, patients with bronchial asthma or dementia, and others from emergencies.